SaminGroup/Dolezal-Surface-Calcs/SlabGenerator/README.md

  ![image](https://user-images.githubusercontent.com/47109396/143381504-ab0567db-581b-4ff6-9244-4a04b0773f1a.png)

-In this example I used a 4x4x4 BCC supercell as my bulk structure and cut out a 110 (3,3,2) slab
+In this example I used a 4x4x4 BCC supercell as the bulk structure and cut out a (110) (3,3,2) slab
-#Happy Cutting!
+## Happy Cutting!